codecontemplator/vscode-kubeseal/README.md

 ## Known Issues

 This extension is very much work in progress.
-Especially the file creation command where the ui does not really make perfect sense yet.

 ## Release Notes